Isangeles/fire/README.md

 ```
 After this, the server is ready to handle incoming connections from the client programs.
 ## Clients
-Any program able to send data through a TCP connection could serve as a Fire client.
+Any program able to send data through a TCP connection can serve as a Fire client.

 For example, you can use [Ncat](https://nmap.org/ncat) utility to receive responses and make requests to the server.
 Of course, interpreting server responses with just Ncat will be difficult, that's why some kind of specialized program is recommended.